In our independent editorial review of retail CRM solutions, learn about the top options along with their primary use cases.

 Pipedrive is a fantastic option for small-to-medium companies that want a reasonably-priced CRM their sales team can use right out of the box.
 On the other hand, Pipedrive won’t appeal to larger organizations that are willing to pay a premium for complex sales and marketing features, richer reporting capabilities, and a vast array of customizable elements.
 Below are five CRMs we believe are the best Pipedrive alternatives:

 Freshsales is a sales-centric CRM with a focus on AI automation.
 Freddy AI forecasts revenue, scores leads, interacts with prospects, and much more.
 Freshsales is priced similarly to Pipedrive; however, Freshsales is a better choice for teams wanting deeper AI-powered tools, a robust built-in phone system, and a malleable platform that can be tailored to suit any industry.
-Freshsales’ free plan supports unlimited users; paid plans go up to $69 per user, per month.
+Freshsales’ Growth plan supports three free users; paid plans go up to $69 per user, per month.

 Like Pipedrive, HubSpot CRM is renowned for being one of the easiest to use platforms on the market.
 However, HubSpot CRM isn’t strictly sales-focused, as it also includes a number of inbound and outbound marketing tools.
 Plus, there’s a free version of HubSpot CRM that hosts unlimited seats and is quite robust in features — ideal for cost-conscious solo workers and startups.
 Premium upgrades are available starting at $45 per month for two users.